MCT Oil vs Coconut Oil

 Coconut oil and MCT oil can both be useful – but those uses are different.
 That’s because MCT oil is a concentrated source of 100% MCTs, making it more effective at enhancing energy production and weight loss, particularly when you’re following a ketogenic diet.

 On the other hand, coconut oil contains an MCT content of approximately 54%.
 It’s mostly used as a cooking oil and might be beneficial for addressing a variety of skin conditions and beauty applications.
 And guess what?
-Many of our Tanasi CBD products contain MCT oil, so you can boost the effects of your CBD routine with this beneficial supplement.
-Just visit our online CBD store’s product page to view all our available products.
+All of our Tanasi tincture products contain a patent-pending blend of CBD+CBDA 1:1 formula as well as MCT oil, so you can boost the effects of your Tanasi routine with this additional supplement.
+Just visit our online store’s product page to view all our available products.

-The reason Tanasi products use MCT oil as a carrier for CBD is that MCT oil is safe, and has a long shelf life.
-You do not want to take large levels of MCT oil with CBD.
-This would be adding unnecessary levels of CBD into your body.
-You only want a maximum daily dose of CBD to be 100mg, and many people are good at 80mg per day.
+The reason Tanasi products use MCT oil as a carrier for our CBD+CBDA 1:1 formula is that MCT oil is safe, and has a long shelf life.
 We always encourage experimentation if you are a first time CBD user.
-The Tanasi patent-pending University developed hemp extract formula is a one-to-one concentration of Cannabidiolic-acid (CBDA) and Cannabidiol (CBD) which is a full spectrum formula of cannabinoids.
+The Tanasi patent-pending University developed hemp extract formula is a one-to-one concentration of Cannabidiolic-acid (CBDA) and Cannabidiol (CBD) alongside a broad or full spectrum formula of other cannabinoids.